gabrielndluna/MATLAB_WRF_Delft3D/WRF_to_Delft3D/README.md

-AUTHOR: Marina Amadori and Gabriel Duarte-Luna
+AUTHORS: Marina Amadori and Gabriel Duarte-Luna

 Matlab codes for conversion of WRF output variables to space/time varying forcing files for Delft3D simulation.